Skip to main content

 • “I tend to think less at work and do my job almost mechanically.”

 The overlap of burnout and depression has been an ongoing debate.
-Burnout and depression have a reciprocal relationship – burnout predicts depression and depression may negatively influence the experience of work and generates burnout (Bianchi et al., 2015).
-In one study comparing burned out and non-burned out teachers, about 86% of the teachers identified as burned out met criteria for a provisional diagnosis of clinical depression (Schonfeld & Bianchi, 2015).
-This study also showed that burned out teachers were more likely to have a history of depression and were currently being treated with antidepressants.
-Although burnout and depression may have some overlapping symptoms such as mental and physical exhaustion, feelings of helplessness and hopelessness, and sleep and appetite changes, these are distinct entities.
-Burnout is work-specific while depression pervades every realm of your life.
+Burnout and depression have a reciprocal relationship – burnout predicts depression, and depression may negatively influence the experience of work and generate burnout (Bianchi et al., 2015).
+In one study comparing burned-out and non-burned-out teachers, about 86% of the teachers identified as burned out met criteria for a provisional diagnosis of clinical depression (Schonfeld & Bianchi, 2015).
+This study also showed that burned-out teachers were more likely to have a history of depression and were currently being treated with antidepressants.
+Although burnout and depression may have some overlapping symptoms, such as mental and physical exhaustion, feelings of helplessness and hopelessness, and sleep and appetite changes, these are distinct entities.
+Burnout is work-specific, while depression pervades every realm of your life.
 However, if you have clinical depression, your chances of burnout at work significantly increase, and burnout in turn will make your depression worse (Chiu et al., 2015).

-The take-home is that knowing the symptoms of burnout will help you advocate for yourself when seeing a mental health professional.
+The key takeaway is that understanding the symptoms of burnout will help you effectively advocate for yourself when consulting a mental health professional.
 This is particularly relevant if you are feeling emotionally exhausted, which is one of the core components of burnout and shows the strongest link to depression (Bianchi et al., 2015).
-While you want to avoid getting treated for depression when dealing with burnout, at the same time it is prudent to get depression ruled out so that you don't leave it untreated.
+While you want to avoid getting treated for depression when dealing with burnout, at the same time, it is prudent to get depression ruled out so that you don't leave it untreated.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.